Reducing the risk of COVID-19 transmission

 The UK Government has a five-point system of ranking the threat level posed by the current rate of infection (the R number) and other scientific and medical data:

 The UK is currently at Alert Level 4.

-At this moment each dentist is limited to the number of patients that can be seen in one day, each appointment is approximately one hour and a half long, this includes the additional safety protocols we have introduced at this time.
+Each dentist is currently limited to the number of patients they can attend to in one day.
+Each appointment is approximately an hour and a half long – this includes the additional safety protocols we have introduced.

 To reduce the risk of transmission of the COVID-19 virus during this period of Alert Level 4, the dentist or hygienist will contact you by telephone, WhatsApp video or a Zoom video call for an assessment appointment.
 During this consultation they will discuss your medical history, your dental concerns allowing them to assess your care needs and risk status.
 They will offer advice, possible treatment options and send you the appropriate consent forms for you to read before your visit to the practice.
 This assessment appointment will allow you to ask any questions you may have regarding your treatment and all options available to you including fees.
 All final treatment and fees will be subject to a clinical examination.
 The fee for this appointment is £40.00.

 If we feel that you are at risk of having possibly been infected, even if you are asymptomatic, we will respectfully request for you to delay booking any appointments with us for at least one month.
 This assessment will avoid any unnecessary visits to the practice.

 We recommend that patients in the high-risk groups for developing complications from Coronavirus delay non-essential dental treatment for as long as possible until the trend of the pandemic becomes clear.
 If you are in a high-risk group and do require treatment, we will schedule your appointment at a specific time.